jakgel/clusterbuster/README.md

 ##  Likely changes
-- The [cosmocalc](http://cxc.harvard.edu/contrib/cosmocalc/) will be removed.
-Instead installing descriptions will be layed out.
+- The requirement of [cosmocalc](http://cxc.harvard.edu/contrib/cosmocalc/) will be removed.
+- Installing descriptions will be layed out.
 - Files paths in some .py will be made more general (example RelicSurveys/RelicExtraction.py)
 - DEBUGGING   parts within the code will be removed
 - DEVELOPMENT parts within the code will be removed
-- Remove the NVSS images (currently 50MB) and add a description where to find them
+- NVSS poststamp images (currently 50MB) will be removed and add a description added where to find them

 Input for simulations likely added:
 - Cosmic web (cite, also cite the data science centre because it has the radio emission)